 To be sure there are occasional mass-casualty attacks

-We still don't know the motivations of Stephen Paddock, who on Sunday night carried out the worst mass shooting
+We still don't know the motivations of Stephen Paddock, who last month carried out the worst mass shooting

-in modern American history, killing at least 59 and injuring more than 500, but what we do know, so far, is that he had 23 rifles in the room from which he launched his rampage.
+in modern American history, killing at least 59 and injuring more than 500 in Las Vegas, but what we do know, so far, is that he had 23 rifles in the room from which he launched his rampage.